Welcome!

 Psalm 51: 10

-The Lord sent Nathan, the Prophet, to rebuke David.
-He began to share a story in the manner of a parable, with David, about a rich man who had a very large number of sheep and a poor man who had nothing except one little ewe (female) lamb; and how the rich man, who had everything, took and killed the lamb, the only possession the poor man had, for his own selfish use.
-David thought the story was factual, and the Bible says that David burned with anger against the man, and declared “As surely as the Lord lives, the man who did this deserves to die!”
-But, of course, in reality the story was about the sin David had committed so Nathan said to DavidYou are the man!”
-Nathan then began to declare the Word of the Lord to David.
-David’s eyes were opened and he then confessed “I have sinned against the Lord.”
-2 Samuel 12:13
+The LORD sends the Prophet Nathan to rebuke David.
+He shares a story in the manner of a parable with David, about a rich man who has a very large number of sheep, and a poor man who has nothing except one little ewe (female) lamb.
+He tells how the rich man who has everything, for his own selfish use, takes and kills the lamb, the only possession the poor man had.
+David thinks the story is factual, and the Bible says that David burned with anger against the man and declares, “As surely as the LORD lives, the man who did this deserves to die!”
+But of course, in reality, the story is about the sin David has committed, so Nathan says to David “You are the man!”
+Nathan then begins to declare the Word of the LORD to David.
+David’s eyes are opened and he then confesses, “I have sinned against the LORD.”
+II Samuel 12:13

 “The heart is deceitful above all things, and desperately wicked; who can know it? - I the Lord, search the heart, I test the mind, even to give everyman according to his ways, and according to the fruit of his doings.”
 Jeremiah 17: 9-10